PastVu/pastvu/README.md

 - Write logs of level `ERROR` and above to `errors.log`
 - Write Express logs of level `ERROR` and above to `http-errors.log`

+### Tests

+We are using [Jest](https://jestjs.io/) testing framework.
+Although, we are in early stages of adding tests for existing code.
+It is generally a good idea to supply your contribution along with tests where posible.
+To run tests locally, execute `npm run jest`.
+If you need to supply any [CLI options](https://jestjs.io/docs/cli), call it as `npm run jest -- --verbose=true`.

 ### Debugging

 The `DEBUG` environment variable is used to enable debug output and filter it.